The-Muhammad-Musa/FeatherNS/readme.txt

 O = Ban
 ===============================

+2.2
+Rewrote the script in Mousetrap due to the deprecation of the keyCode method as well as for code cleanliness sake, switched from jQuery in favor of Cash to save ~60KB

+---
 2.1
 Updated to current Feather - Alterations Made By Miravana Removed Dossier/Reports Functionality
 Changed Keybinds and Regional Information
 ---
 2.0
 Updated to current SweezeBreeze - Script By Sweeze